RPAniruddh/MaveliKingdom-theBot/README.md

 # MaveliKingdom-theBot
 Overview:-

 A conversational AI called MaveliKingdom Chatbot is intended to have conversations and deliver knowledge about King Mahabali and the festival of Onam, a traditional event in the Indian state of Kerala.
 TensorFlow and Streamlit were used to create this chatbot for web-based and command-line conversations.

 Features:-

 .
 Responds to user queries about King Mahabali, Onam, and related topics.
 .
 Provides information on Onam customs, traditions, and cultural significance.
 .
 Supports both web-based and command-line interfaces for user interaction.

 Usage:-

+Note: train the model at least once before use

 Web Interface
 To interact with the chatbot through the web interface, follow these steps:- .
 Clone the GitHub repository to your local machine.